ardera/flutter-pi/README.md

 ## 📰 NEWS
+- There's now flutterpi tool to make building the app easier: https://pub.dev/packages/flutterpi_tool
+  - Currently only supported on linux at the moment.
+  - Requires flutter SDK > 3.10.5
+  - Engine binaries no longer need to be installed on the target system.
+  - See updated [Configuring your Raspberry Pi](#configuring-your-raspberry-pi) and [Building the App](#building-the-app-new-method-linux-only) sections below.
 - There's now a new video player based on gstreamer.
 See [gstreamer video player](#gstreamer-video-player) section.
 - The new latest flutter gallery commit for flutter 3.7 is `9776b9fd916635e10a32bd426fcd7a20c3841faf`